Alex313031/fdformat-ng/README.md

 fdformat - Set of floppy utilities including xformat.exe - Format Floppy Disks with Higher Capacity

 This project is of historic interest only.

-Christoph Hochstätter worked on it between 1988 and 1991.
+[Christoph Hochstätter](https://github.com/christoh) worked on it between 1988 and 1991.

-It is written in Turbo Pascal and x86 Assembly
+It is written in Turbo Pascal and x86 Assembly.

 It runs under MS-DOS/PC-DOS 3.20 or higher and also Windows 95/98/98SE/ME.